mZeeshan-IQBAL/ai-blog-platform/docs/UI_GUIDE.md

 ## Theming

-- Toggle via `ThemeToggle` component (`src/components/ui/ThemeToggle.jsx`).
+- The app ships with design tokens for both light and dark in globals.css.
+UI does not expose a theme toggle.
-- Initial theme is set in `src/app/layout.js` to avoid FOUC.
+- Initial theme is determined by tokens; you can add a toggle later if needed.

 ## Migrating existing components